igor-lirussi/VR-Boat/README.md

 # VR-Boat
 ## Description
-A Virtual Reality game/scenario on a Boat, exploring the melting icebergs and polluted oceans.
+A Virtual Reality game/scenario on a Boat, driving the boat and exploring the melting icebergs and polluted oceans.

-Built during VR Hackathon 20-21/08/2022.
+Built during VR Hackathon Climate Change 20-21/08/2022.

 ### Topics:
 - VR Virtual-Reality